Iowa judge to temporarily block 'fetal heartbeat' abortion law

 “Both parties were in agreement for the effect of the temporary injunction, and that will go into effect immediately, and it will stay in place while the lawsuit proceeds,” Lee said in a phone interview, adding that Judge Michael Huppert would issue the temporary injunction later on Friday.

+Rita Bettis, the legal director for the ACLU of Iowa, said the organization was ready to argue to protect women from the “dangerous” abortion ban.

+“However, the state decided not to resist the temporary injunction, which was an outcome we are very satisfied with, because with the entry of that injunction, we were able to get everything we were asking for today,” she said in a statement.

-Representatives for the ACLU and Republican Governor Kim Reynolds’ office did not immediately respond to a request for comment on Friday.
+A representatives for Republican Governor Kim Reynolds’ office did not immediately respond to a request for comment on Friday.

 Iowa’s Republican-controlled legislature voted in April to outlaw abortion after a fetal heartbeat is detected, effectively banning the procedure at about the six-week mark, which may be before a woman realizes she is pregnant.